 The iPhone 11 Pro comes with an 18-watt fast charger in the box, which can juice the phone to 55% in 30 minutes.
 The iPhone X came with a 5W charger that is much slower; you can get fast charging only if you buy an additional USB-C to Lightning cable and USB-C charger.

 The iPhone 12 Pro is set to debut this fall and pack an even faster A14 Bionic chip.
 Plus, the iPhone 12 Pro should feature 5G connectivity for future-proofing your purchase, along with a more powerful telephoto zoom and a LiDAR sensor for better augmented reality performance.
 If you need a phone right now, though, the iPhone 11 Pro is still a great buy.

 If you're on the fence about upgrading from the iPhone X, you may want to avoid holding the iPhone 11 Pro in your hand.
 And that's because you'll really want it after spending just a few minutes with Apple's newer flagship.

 Not only is the display on the iPhone 11 Pro a lot brighter than the iPhone X's screen, the camera system is a true leap forward, from the ultra-wide camera to Apple's new Night mode.
 The iPhone 11 Pro also benefits from faster performance, longer battery life and faster charging out of the box.

 That's not to say you shouldn't hold onto your iPhone X. Its performance will be sufficient for most users, and the cameras are fairly good (at least when there's a decent amount of ambient light).
-And then there's the matter of 5G connectivity.
-The iPhone 11 Pro doesn't have it, and Apple isn't expected to roll out 5G until the iPhone 12 in 2020.
-That's the biggest reason to stay put.
+The biggest reason to wait is 5G, as the iPhone 12 Pro should offer that when it launches.